herrpatrickmueller/rem-converter/README.md

 # CSS REM Converter
 Convert all css rem values to a new base value

-For example you have an existing project using rem units all over with a base font-size of 16px but for convience sake you prefere to work with a base font-size of 10px you could recaluclate them with this little script.
+For example you have an existing project using hunderts of rem units based on a font-size of 16px.
+But for convience sake, you prefere to work with a base font-size of 10px.
+This script recaluclates all rem values based on a new base font-size.

 ## Usage
 1. Copy the script to your project